ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 ### WebWorker

-You can run `“Function Constructor` and `eval` in a webworker which is a bit safer due to the fact that there is no DOM access.
+You can run `“Function Constructor` and `eval` on a WebWorker, which is a bit safer due to the fact that there is no DOM access.

-To put more restrictions in place consider disallow using global objects like `fetch, XMLHttpRequest, sendBeacon`.
-[Check this writing about how you can do that.](https://www.meziantou.net/executing-untrusted-javascript-code-in-a-browser.htm)
+To put more restrictions in place, consider disallowing using global objects like `fetch, XMLHttpRequest, sendBeacon` [Check this writing about how you can do that.](https://www.meziantou.net/executing-untrusted-javascript-code-in-a-browser.htm)

 ---